LERa: Replanning with Visual Feedback in Instruction Following: RESULTS

 \subsection{Failure Analysis}

 In ALFRED, one of the most common and significant challenges in replanning is the inability to infer the cause of failure from observations.
 Unlike in VirtualHome, where the agent’s camera is positioned slightly behind, providing a clear view of objects in most cases, ALFRED employs a first-person perspective.
 This often leads to ambiguity in perception, making it difficult for the replanner to determine whether the observed scene includes an open refrigerator, a microwave, or simply an empty shelf.
-The VirtualHome failure case arose from similar problems, with the VLM misinterpreting the opened microwave door as a closed transparent one, likely due to its low position partially excluding the door from the frame.
-In PyBullet, most errors arise when the VLM fails to predict the necessary ``locate object'' action before attempting to pick or place it, or when it does not fully resolve the initial instruction.
-The model may generate a new plan that corrects an observed dropping error but fails to account for objects already placed in their correct positions.
-As a result, the agent incorrectly relocates blocks that were previously positioned correctly.
-This behavior was particularly noticeable in the outputs of smaller models, whereas GPT and Gemini demonstrated a better understanding of why already placed blocks should not be moved.
-Additionally, despite all random parameters being fixed, some intrinsic environment stochasticity was observed.
+The VirtualHome failure cases arose from similar problems, with the VLM misinterpreting the opened microwave door as a closed transparent one, likely due to its low position partially excluding the door from the frame.
+In PyBullet, most errors occurred when the VLM failed to predict the necessary ``locate object'' action before attempting to pick or place it, or when it did not fully resolve the initial instruction.
+The model could generate a new plan that corrected an observed drop error but failed to account for objects already placed in their correct positions.
+As a result, the agent incorrectly relocated blocks that were previously positioned correctly.
+This behavior was particularly noticeable in the outputs of smaller models, whereas GPT and Gemini demonstrated better understanding of why already placed blocks should not be moved.
+Additionally, despite all random parameters being fixed, some intrinsic environmental stochasticity was observed.
 In certain cases, blocks that were randomly dropped fell into positions where the gripper was unable to pick them up, leading to further task failures.